adityadees/Git-Cheat-Sheet/data/checkout.md

 `git checkout [branch_name]`

-## How to create a branch in Git and switch to it immediately
+## Create a branch and switch to it immediately

 In a single command, you can create and switch to a new branch right away.